Project Type: Graphic Design

 UAB Early Learning Center

-Operated by the university to offer employees safe, high-quality, and convenient on-campus childcare, UAB’s new Early Learning Center was designed to accommodate over 200 children, which doubled the capacity of the previous facility.
+Operated by the university to offer employees safe, high-quality, and convenient on-campus child care, UAB’s new Early Learning Center was designed to accommodate over 200 children, which doubled the capacity of the previous facility.

 The Early Learning Center includes 18,407 square feet of classroom and operational space and a 9,700-square-foot outdoor playground.